LukasMorgenthal/PIML-PyScrew-Benchmarks/README.md

 .
 ├── PIML_Features/
 │   └── Different physics-informed feature approaches
+│   └── screw_data_s02-v2_identival-to-v1.pkl  (must be transfered into this file)
 │
 ├── PIML_Loss/
 │   └── Different physics-informed loss approaches
-│
+│   └── screw_data_s02-v2_identival-to-v1.pkl (must be transfered into this file)
+|
+├── data/
+│   └── Includes databases as zip files.
+Must be unzipped and transfered to designated locations │
 ├── ConvTran/
 │   └── External repository (see instructions)